Benjamin I. Fortuno, MSc

 Autonomy in Robotics for Microsurgery

-I’m especially interested in building systems that are not only technically capable but also usable in real surgical settings—bridging the gap between research and the operating room.
+I’m particularly interested in building robotic systems that are both technically robust and clinically applicable, bridging the gap between AI-driven research and real surgical practice.

 Collaborations